frePPLe/frepple/doc/extension-modules/odoo-connector.rst

   * Extra configuration options in company editing form, as described below.

+* | **Deploying in a multi-database odoo environment**
+  | When using the connector in a configuration with multiple databases
+    the addon needs to be loaded as a server wide module.
+This is achieved by using the option "--load frepple" option on the command line starting the server.

+  In a setup with only a single odoo database this step is not required.

 * | **Configure the Odoo addon**
   | The module adds some configuration fields on the company model.
   | Edit these parameters: